Living in Canada means being surrounded by small businesses that make almost everything we do easier, more enjoyable or both.

 Your opinion matters — 85% of small business owners say word-of-mouth referrals are the best way to acquire local customers.
 If you’re practicing social distancing, spread the love on social media.
 The simplest way to do that is to follow the social feeds of your favorite businesses and like or comment when they post.

-Even better, take a picture of a product you purchased (or the results of a service you received) and post it to your social feed along with a shout-out using #SmallBizLove.
+Another idea is to take a picture of a product you purchased (or the results of a service you received) and post it to your social feed along with a shout-out using #SmallBizLove.
 Be sure to include helpful information like special offers, discounts, or free delivery.

 You can also buy gift cards now with the intention of using them yourself later.
 It’s like giving a business a small personal loan when times are tough.
 If it’s in your budget, pick your top three small businesses and buy two gift cards from each – one for you and one for a friend or family member.
-I’ve also already paid for my next three haircuts, even though I’m not sure when I’ll be able to get them!
-Try to think of similar advances you can give to small businesses for future services you might need.

 If a small business has done you right, return the favor by leaving them a glowing recommendation on a review site like Yelp, Zagat, TripAdvisor, Angie's List, HomeAdvisor, Groupon, OpenTable, or GrubHub.
 Be sure to mention they’re a small business.
 Share the name of the owner or any employees who gave you great service.
 And be specific about why this business is one of your favorites.